 Who we are...

-Welcome to Vector Physical Therapy & Aquatic Center.
-Established in 1979, as a 501(c)(3) non profit, we have been providing excellence in physical therapy to our local community for the past 35 years.
-Throughout the years, there have been a lot of changes, but one constant has remained - Our commitment to our patients and our promise to uphold our mission, "to provide outstanding physical therapy rehabilitation, education and research to promote wellness of the mind, body and spirit, regardless of the ability to pay".
+Welcome to Vector Rehabilitation, Inc. also known as Vector Physical Therapy & Aquatic Center.
+Established in 1979, as a 501(c)(3) non profit, we have been providing excellence in physical therapy to our local community for the past 40 years.
+Throughout the years, there have been a lot of changes, but one constant has remained - our commitment to our patients and our promise to uphold our mission, "to provide outstanding physical therapy rehabilitation, education and research to promote wellness of the mind, body and spirit, regardless of the ability to pay."

 Vector was established and incorporated in 1979 as Vector Health Programs, Inc. by Dr Knapp and Karen Angel, the original Executive Director.
 It was in that year that 501(c) (3) federal exemption was granted to Vector to operate as a public benefit corporation.
 During the early years of the organization, the primary purposes were: to promote the education of the public and medical professional; to sponsor research, basic and clinical, designed to advance medical knowledge; improve delivery of health care and to further the rehabilitation of the physically and functionally challenged with the goal of returning them to an active and productive place in society.